netcoinfoundation/netcoin/README.md

 FAIR-WEIGHT protocol replaces the idea of 'block splitting' to prevent very large NET holders signing lots of POS blocks.

 70 confirmations for minted blocks

+pow ended on block xxx [last official pow block](www.prohashing.com/netcoin)

+q4 2018 security/chain breach occurs meaning cryptopians funds were stolen, this was an exploit in the workings between central ledgers (exchange) and the chains state all netcoins held at cryptopia were removed from their wallets and or sold into the hands of legitimate users. there is no way to tell if this exploit resulted in real transaction reversals however it is clear that any confirming stakes were wiped out aka stake sniping which is how it was picked up. large orphan stakes. once identified cryptopia were asked to up the confirm limits to try and stem the attack in the hopes that the network would bounce back to good standing and the attackers efforts stemmed, unfortunatly this made things slightly worse as it seems the attacker had already played out this scenario and hours later attacked again. markets were paused while we (netcoin) along with cryptopia came to terms with the damages involved. a few months investigating lead us to where we are today (22/1/2019) cryptopias ledgers are down a whopping 265,746,657 netcoins and the chain reports no changes no duplications and no more coins than the expected 10% maximum and 2% minimum inflation through proof of stake rewards, this leaves us in a sticky situation as 2 situations arise:
+1. cryptopia is held accountable for all its ledgers its users keys and ultimatley the loss of these coins and they have to purchase these back
+2. the chain was at fault regardless of it only manipulating centrally held ledgers due to transaction maliability/rewinds/51%/other attack meaning we are responsible for ensuring users funds are replaced.

+so with the above, scenario 1 and 2 are equally relevent. it was only ledgers affected which allowed the user/s to extract all funds from the site and thus we can ask that it is reimbursed however as the developers of the coin we have responsibility to ensure the safe keeping of funds also, which has meant the decision to POST MINE (sickens me to say it, an after party premine) designed to release 300,000,000 netcoins at a predifined time to a single address controlled by the foundation to later release into cryptopias custody, to allow them to let users withdraw their funds (at minimum) and allow continued trading hereafter was decided anything left over (change) shall be retained by the foundation within the same wallet address for transparency. it shall be used for staking only! any stake rewards from this shall be divided up between chain needs (explorers, nodes,advertising,bounties and rewards). the balance shall never be allowed to fall below the amount left after reimbursment.

+every effort is being made to ensure the future success of netcoin as a cryptocurrency of the people. we thank you for your continued support these last 5 years and hope to see us all going from strength to strength onwards 2019

 Development process
 ===================